a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-engineering-results-clarity-impact.md

 ---
-title: Replace "Developer Productivity" with "Engineering Results" for Clarity and Impact
+title: Replace "Developer Productivity" with "Engineering Results" for Time and Impact
 comments: true
 layout: post
 tags: [draft, Developer Productivity, DevProd, Developer Experience, DX, DevEx, Developer Tools, Engineering Productivity, Engineering Optimization, Engineering Outcomes, Engineering Results]
 ---

 Developer Productivity's definition matters.
 Discussing and optimizing an unclear measure wastes time.
 Defining Developer Productivity highlighted problems with both the metric and the term itself (among [other](https://link.springer.com/chapter/10.1007/978-1-4842-4221-6_2) [problems](https://newsletter.pragmaticengineer.com/p/measuring-developer-productivity)): The metric is ineffective for improving stakeholder and business outcomes.
 The term's ambiguity causes more problems than it solves for organizations who are past a single productivity metric, and for anyone defining developer productivity or discussing engineering optimization.
-Replacing the term "Developer Productivity" with an alternative like "Engineering Results" clarifies discussions and focuses more impactful metrics.
+Replacing the term "Developer Productivity" with an alternative like "Engineering Results" saves time and focuses more impactful metrics.

 <!-- TOC -->